tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/index.md

 The Event Hubs REST API provides operations for working with the following resources.

 ### Azure Resource Manager
-[Resource manager APIs](/azure/templates/microsoft.eventhub/namespaces/eventhubs/consumergroups) are management APIs that perform operations on Event Hubs entities, such as namespaces, event hubs, and consumer groups.
+[Resource Manager APIs](/azure/templates/microsoft.eventhub/namespaces/eventhubs/consumergroups) are management APIs that perform operations on Event Hubs entities, such as namespaces, event hubs, and consumer groups.
 They are useful in scenarios that enable global authentication, rather than at the namespace or entity level.

 | Operation group               | Description                                                                             |
 |-------------------------------|-----------------------------------------------------------------------------------------|